Portrait of Marin Vlastelica

 Marin Vlastelica

-In 2017 I was fortunate enough to have received a research fellowship with the Blue Brain Project in Geneva, Switzerland, where I came into contact with neuroscience.
-In 2021 I spent some time at Amazon as an applied scientist intern doing work on variational inference, reinforcement learning and NLP in collaboration with Patrick Ernst and Gyuri Szarvas.
-I spent part of 2022 at DeepMind hosted by Kimberly Stachenfeld in Peter Battaglia's group working on diffusion generative modelling for building better optimizers in close collaboration with Arnaud Doucet.
+In 2017 I was fortunate to receive a research fellowship with the Blue Brain Project in Geneva, Switzerland, where I came into contact with neuroscience.
+In 2021 I spent some time at Amazon as an applied scientist intern working on variational inference, reinforcement learning and NLP in collaboration with Patrick Ernst and Gyuri Szarvas.
+I spent part of 2022 at DeepMind, hosted by Kimberly Stachenfeld in Peter Battaglia's group, working on diffusion generative modelling for building better optimizers in close collaboration with Arnaud Doucet.
+In 2024 I was visiting Meta GenAI Zurich, where I worked on building more efficient large-scale diffusion generative models.
+Most recently, I was a research scientist at Meta Super Intelligence Labs working on post-training.

-In my free time I enjoy playing guitar, reading opinionated books on various topics, and all sorts of sport activities.
+In my free time I enjoy playing guitar, reading opinionated books on various topics, and all sorts of sports activities.

 Research